Don’t criticize, condemn, or complain

 Show respect for other people’s opinions

-Start with praise and sincere appreciation
+Begin with praise and appreciation

 Ask questions instead of giving direct orders